 Senior Fellow in Labor Policy

-Robert P. Hunter is regional director of the Federal Labor Relations Authority in Washington, D.C., and senior fellow in labor policy for the Mackinac Center for Public Policy.
-Hunter was director of labor policy for the Mackinac Center from 1996 - 2003.
+Robert P. Hunter served as the regional director of the Federal Labor Relations Authority in Washington, D.C., and is the senior fellow in labor policy for the Mackinac Center for Public Policy.
+Hunter was director of labor policy for the Mackinac Center from 1996 to 2003.

 For the Mackinac Center, Hunter researches critical employment issues and educates key Michigan audiences including elected officials, policymakers, labor and business executives, and opinion leaders.